Matrix majorization in large samples: Introduction

 For $d=2$, the latter statement recovers exactly Theorem 17 in the Supplemental Materials of~\cite{Brandao2014}, at least for the case of distributions with full support.\footnote{The paper~\cite{GoToma2022} cast some doubt on the completeness of the proof in~\cite{Brandao2014}.} It thus in particular strengthens Theorem 20 in~\cite{GoToma2022}.
 While both earlier works relied on lifting results from simple majorization to the relative setting by means of an embedding, our proof avoids this technique and is more direct, allowing us to consider $d > 2$ as well.
 See also the discussion in Subsection~\ref{subsec:d2}.

 Another theme that we study in this paper is (simple or absolute) majorization between probability vectors.
-A probability vector $p$ majorizes another probability vector $q$ if there is $n\in\N$ such that, writing the uniform $n$-entry probability vector as $u_n=(1/n,\ldots,1/n)$, we have $(p,u_n)\succeq(q,u_n)$.
-The Hardy-Littlewood-P\'{o}lya theorem gives an easily checked condition for this type of majorization.
+A vector $p$ with non-negative entries majorizes another such vector $q$ if there is $n\in\N$ such that, writing the uniform $n$-entry probability vector as $u_n=(1/n,\ldots,1/n)$, we have $(p,u_n)\succeq(q,u_n)$.
+The Hardy-Littlewood-P\'{o}lya theorem gives an easily checked condition for this type of majorization in the form of inequalities of the form \eqref{eq:majorizationProb} given in the appendices.
 Necessary and sufficient conditions for catalytic simple majorization have been provided previously by Klimesh~\cite{klimesh2007inequalities} and Turgut~\cite{Turgut2007}.
-Asymptotic results have been proven, e.g.,\ by Jensen~\cite{Jensen2019}.
-Aubrun and Nechita derived an approximate version of these results in~\cite{AubrunNechita2007}.
-In this work, we demonstrate the utility of the novel semiring methods by first giving straightforward new proofs for these results.
-Simple majorization also serves as a stepping stone for the more multifaceted topic of matrix majorization in this work.
+Large-sample results have been proven, e.g.,\ by Jensen~\cite{Jensen2019}, which we extend in the case of vectors with equal support.
+Aubrun and Nechita derived an asymptotic version of these results in~\cite{AubrunNechita2007}.
+In the appendices, we demonstrate the utility of the novel semiring methods by giving straightforward new proofs for these results.